Retro Road Test

 What are its rivals?

 The Clio V6 was the fastest hatchback money could buy when it was new.
-Potential buyers might also consider the Alfa Romeo 147 GTA or Seat Leon Cupra R, but neither were anywhere near as bonkers as this radical Renault.
+Potential buyers might also consider the Alfa Romeo 147 GTA or Seat Leon Cupra R, but neither was anywhere near as bonkers as this radical Renault.

 What engine does it use?